 The 12-cylinder 251 engine had the power assemblies spaced farther apart (about 18") and had an additional couple of inches between the front and rear halves of the engine.
 As a result, the three pairs of engine room doors on the RS-18 were more than a foot wider overall - 35.5", 34.5" and 32.25", again spaced 4" apart.
 The order was reversed on either side of the hood to account for the offset cylinder banks; in all cases, the largest of the three pairs of doors was to the left.
 The other hood doors - two pairs near the cab and two pairs under the intercooler - were narrower than on the RS-10 and were the same size and position on both sides of the hood.

 The RS-18 also moved the cab and battery boxes about 4" toward the short hood.
 Visually, the front of the cab on the RS-18 was offset from the jacking pad above the truck, instead of near the middle of the jacking pad on the RS-10.
 Accordingly, the short hood was shortened and the long hood was lengthened between the cab and the first seam on the hood.
 The long hood seam near the cab, along with the radiator fan and shutters, were in the same position on the RS-10 and RS-18.
 (The only exception to the forward cab location I've found has been PGE's first pair of RS18's, built in 1957 with the cab position of the RS-10.)

-On units with hood-mounted dynamic brakes, the (early) RS-18 separated the two square air filters near the cab (which were grouped together on the RS-10) and the spacing of all the square filters was affected by the different engine compartment door spacing.
+On units with hood-mounted dynamic brakes, the (early) RS-18 separated the two square air filters near the cab (which were grouped together on the RS-10) and the spacing of all the square filters was affected by the wider engine compartment doors.
 Units with dynamic brakes in the short hood had an arrangement of doors and louvers on the sides of the short hood similar (but not identical) to the RS-10.
 On account of the relocated cab on the RS-18, the handrail stanchion spacing was revised and the equipment box behind the cab was lengthened.